bioinfo-pf-curie/mpiSORT/docs/README.md

 To get a good understanding of the memory management with mpiSORT read with attention the [Benchmark](#benchmark)

+The section [Set the number of nodes and cores](#set-the-number-of-cores-and-nodes) provides guidelines and utilities to set the informatic resources.
 ### Cpu

 Due to the bitonic sorting, the algorithm is optimized for power of 2 number of CPU.
 Therefore, it is mandatory to set the `-n` parameter of `mpirun` to 2, 4, 8, 16, 32, etc. in order to ensure for optimal performance.
 For example, `mpirun -n 4 mpiSORT examples/data/HCC1187C_70K_READS.sam ${HOME}/mpiSORTExample`